-After graduating from an accredited professional education program, physical therapists must pass a state administered licensure examination in order to legally practice physical therapy.
-Additional licensure requisites for physical therapy vary from state to state according to physical therapy practice acts and state regulations that govern physical therapy.
+After graduating from an accredited physical therapy professional education program, physical therapist candidates must pass a state-administered licensure examination in order to practice physical therapy.
+Additional licensure requirements for physical therapists vary from state to state, according to practice acts and state regulations that govern the practice of physical therapy.